anseki/leader-line/README.md

 *Default:* `undefined`

 An Object that has additional style properties for the element.
-You can specify `null` as a property to avoid adding the style property.
+You can specify `null` as a property to disable adding the style property.
+Note that it doesn't disable the style property.
 For example, if `{backgroundColor: null}` is specified, the attachment doesn't change current `backgroundColor` style property of the element.

 #### `hoverStyle`